RezaHoque/RezaHoque/README.md

 - 👋 Hi, I’m @RezaHoque
 - 👀 I’m a software developer and write code for living.
 My skills are mostly on c#/.Net but not limited to those only.
-- 🌱 I’m very much enthusiasts on Python/Django and try to explore those on my free time.
+- 🌱 I’m very much enthusiasts on Python/Django, DevOp tech like Docker, Terraform and try to explore those on my free time.
-- 💞️ I love taking photographs.
+- 💞️ I am a husband and father of two.
+I love taking photographs.

 <!---